MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/work-knowledge-articles.md

 This topic provides information about working with the new native knowledge management capabilities in Dynamics 365 Customer Service.

 > [!NOTE]
 > The entities `KBArticle`, `KBArticleTemplate` and `KBArticleComment` are now deprecated.
 This means that we do not expect you to use these entities anymore.
 You must use the newer `KnowledgeArticle` entity for knowledge management in Dynamics 365 Customer Service.
-For more information, see the section **Legacy knowledge entities end of life** at the end of this topic.
+For more information, see the section **Deprecated knowledge entities** at the end of this topic.

-You can’t programmatically enable the knowledge base management feature for entities in your Dynamics 365 Customer Service instance; it can only be done using the Dynamics 365 Customer Service web client.
-More information: [Set up knowledge management](https://go.microsoft.com/fwlink/p/?LinkId=691083).

 <a name="Create"></a>